lmiratrix/EEE_replication/README.md

 # Multisite ATE Estimator Simulation Study

 This is the code for the simulation study discussed in Miratrix & Weiss "Estimands, Estimators, and Estimates."
+This code heavily uses the `blkvar` package, also on GitHub (see https://github.com/lmiratrix/blkvar) that implements all the methods in easy-to-use functions and also provides code for generating fake multisite experiments.

 ## Running the simulation
 We ran the simulation on the Odessey cluster at Harvard.
 The simulation takes several computers awhile to run, but it is easy to run smaller simulations targeting specific scenarios.

 The Odyssey scripts will generate a large number of rds files, each file being the result of a fraction of the simulation runs.
 We then bundle these results into a single file, and then analyze that file.

 ## Overview of file structure